Pay for Codio¶

-If your institution isn’t providing access to Codio for you, you can purchase a subscription plan that gives you access to your courses for the semester.
-You can pay for your subscription using the Billing menu.
-The procedure you follow depends on whether you are paying for the subscription yourself or redeeming a code for a subscription that was obtained from your campus bookstore.
+If your institution isn’t providing access to Codio for you, you can make a payment that gives you access to your courses for the semester.
+You can pay for Codio using the Billing menu.
+The procedure you follow depends on whether you are paying yourself or redeeming a code for a payment that was obtained from your campus bookstore.

-You can also cancel your subscription from this page.
-If the plan is for one or two semesters, there is no need to cancel the subscription.
-When your class ends, only the payment for the class is charged.
+If the plan is for one or two semesters, when your class ends, only the payment for the class is charged.

-A single subscription can be used for multiple courses in Codio during the specified timeframe.
+A single payment can be used for multiple courses in Codio during the specified timeframe.

-If you are paying for your subscription yourself, follow these steps:
+If you are paying yourself, follow these steps:

 Click your user name or gravatar in the lower portion of the navigation pane to open the My Account menu listing.